 A cadet enrolled for 12 or more semester hours of credit is classified as full-time.
 In order to make satisfactory progress toward the associate's degree, however, it is recommended that cadets carry at least 15 to 16 hours of credit each semester.
 The associate's degree requires 64 college-level credits, excluding any developmental courses.
-Any cadet who wishes to take more than 19 hours of credit must receive approval to register from both his/her academic advisor and the Academic Dean.
+Any cadet who wishes to take more than 19 hours of credit per semester must receive approval from both his/her academic advisor and the Academic Dean prior to registering.